angchoi/SureStart-VAIL/README.md

 Today I  learned about how to choose and implement various loss functions for regression and binary classification, especially the mean squared error loss.
 I also learned how to incorporate L2 regularization in our models while working on creating a simple CNN to predict house prices.
 The dataset used can be found [here](https://drive.google.com/file/d/1GfvKA0qznNVknghV4botnNxyH-KvODOC/view), and the tutorial that I followed is [here](https://hackernoon.com/build-your-first-neural-network-to-predict-house-prices-with-keras-3fb0839680f4).

 The link to my final Google Colab Notebook is: https://github.com/angchoi/SureStart-VAIL/blob/main/Predict_House_Prices.ipynb.

+#### Day 18 (February 25, 2021):
+Today I learned about handling overfitting in deep learning models using the [Twitter US Airline Sentiment data set](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
+I used [this hands-on sentiment analysis tutorial](https://towardsdatascience.com/handling-overfitting-in-deep-learning-models-c760ee047c6e#:~:text=Overfitting%20occurs%20when%20you%20achieve,are%20irrelevant%20in%20other%20data.&text=The%20best%20option%20is%20to%20get%20more%20training%20data), which included three different approaches for achieving better generalization.

+My code can be found here: https://github.com/angchoi/SureStart-VAIL/blob/main/Handling_Overfitting_with_Twitter_Data.ipynb.

+I also went back to my housing prices model from yesterday and changed the loss to regression based functions.
+I observed that using mean squared error resulted in the loss curves for training and validation data to be slightly closer together than the original loss function of binary cross entropy.
+The loss curves for training & validation then got even closer (almost completely overlapping) when I used mean absolute error instead.